rizqimtiaz/veritas-mesh-platform/README.md

 Then open <http://localhost:3000>.

-The app works fully end-to-end without any external services — the L2 calls are
+The app works fully end-to-end without any external services — the L2 calls are simulated by `lib/crypto-utils.ts` and `app/api/inference/route.ts`.
+To wire up real on-chain submission, swap `simulateOnChainVerification` for a viem `writeContract` call against your deployed `VeritasRegistry`.

 ### Production build